 Aarne Saluveer (born 1959) graduated from Estonian Music Academy (choral conducting and music pedagogics) in 1982 and has since furthered his studies at diverse courses in Estonia and abroad (Mozarteum, Salzburg etc.).

 He is currently one of the most active figures in the Estonian children’s and youth music scene, a teacher, conductor and educator.
 He conducts the Estonian TV Girls’ Choir, Mixed Choir of Tallinn Georg Ots Music College, Chamber Choir of Tallinn University and Tartu University Viljandi Cultural Academy Chamber Choir.
-Since 2006 he holds the posts of Principal at Tallinn G. Ots Music Conservatory.
+He was from 2006 until 2016 the Principal of Tallinn G. Ots Music Conservatory.

 Aarne Saluveer’s choirs have won international awards at diverse Estonian and international choral contests (Tolosa, Gorizia, Arezzo, Arnhem, Let The Peoples Sing, etc).
 The Lasteekraan Music Studio he founded in 1990 has amply produced skilful choral singers and highly acclaimed soloists.
 He has participated as leader/artistic director in numerous projects.